Am0rphous/Awesome/Anonymity and Privacy/Tor/README.md

 sudo usermod -aG $USER debian-tor             #run this sudo adduser $USER debian-tor                 # or this one (ubuntu)
 #sudo chmod 644 /run/tor/control.authcookie   #be careful with this one
+nyx
+nyx -i 127.0.0.1:9051    #connect to localhost on the port 9051 nyx -i 9052              #if you run more bridges on the server
 ````

 ### Relay Operator Tip